plembo/kubernetes-concepts/Concepts/01-Overview.md

 When you deploy Kubernetes, you get a cluster.

-A cluster consists of a set of workers, called nodes, that run containerized apps.
+A cluster is a set of workers (nodes) that run app containers.

-Worker nodes host pods that are the components of the app workload.
+Worker nodes host pods that comprise the app workload.

-The control plane manages the nodes and pods in the cluster.
+A control plane manages the nodes and pods in the cluster.

 ![Kubernetes Cluster](images/kubernetes-cluster.png)